 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for police and sheriff’s patrol officers is 7%.3 A Law Enforcement degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for police and sheriff’s patrol officers is 5%.3 A Law Enforcement degree from Rasmussen University can help set you up for success in this growing field.

 Psychology and Criminal Justice InsightAcademic Certificate